HackThisSite/Ostiary-Client-PHP/doc/api/Client.md

 * `(array) $options`
 : [optional] Array of optional settings.
 Allowed key/values:
    update_expiration  (bool)   Update the expiration time of a session to now + TTL (stored TTL or overridden).
 Default: true
    ttl  (int)   Override the TTL value for this Ostiary client.
 Ignored if `update_expiration` is false.
-Default: undefined
+Default: -1
+      Values: -1 = use TTL on record, 0 = never expire, >0 = expire in X seconds
+      Setting ttl >= 0 will update the TTL setting on record to match this.

 **Return Values**